Cheapest electric car in Australia

 Well that’s bit like the situation with electric vehicles, although the price drops won’t be quite as sharp.
 One day, it seems increasingly likely, just about everyone will have one, and the prices will certainly drop as their acceptance grows.

-At this stage, EVs are a tiny percentage of the Australian car market, and achieving mass - which will certainly be helped by the kind of government incentives being mooted - will definitely bring their prices down.
+At this stage, EVs are a tiny percentage of the Australian car market, and achieving mass - which will certainly be helped by the kind of government incentives implemented overseas, but sadly not yet here, or at least not outside of the ACT - will definitely bring their prices down.

 No less a math genius than our current Treasurer, Josh Frydenberg, has pointed out that high prices are one of the big reasons Australians aren’t rushing to buy EVs… yet.